Tyrique1512/T4Tech_Analysis/README.md

 **•	Apple iPhone:** This product is disconnected from T4Tech’s product ecosystem.
 To address this, future marketing campaigns should highlight its seamless integration with the MacBook Air and Airpods to stimulate sales through bundled purchases.

-### Use the MacBook Air Laptop to stimulate loyalty program growth
+#### Use the MacBook Air Laptop to stimulate loyalty program growth:

-•	Given that the MacBook Air is the most popular product and most of its sales come from non-loyalty program members, T4Tech should offer exclusive discounts and limited promotions on MacBook Air laptops and their accessories when purchased through the Loyalty Program
+Offer exclusive discounts and limited promotions on MacBook Air laptops and their accessories when purchased through the Loyalty Program